Nazz6666/text-emoji/README.md

 # text-emoji README

-Use :bearhi or :cattail for emoji i'm new here please don't mad at me and stay turn for update more emoji >.<
+Use :bearhi or :cattail for emoji i'm new here please don't mad at me and stay turn for update more cute emoji >.< YAY!

 <!-- ## Features